leszekbulawa/jbzd_imgcat/README.md

 It uses iTerm2 utilities (imgcat) to display images in console.

 In future it will cover more terminal emulators and image printing programs.
-Over time it will be available in PIPy.
+Over time it will be available in PyPI.

 ## Prequisities